UoA-eResearch/mysql-auto-backup/README.md

-# research-hub-db
+# Research Hub DB
-This project creates a Docker image that runs MySQL and also automatically backs up the database daily.
+A docker image for the [Research Hub](https://research-hub.auckland.ac.nz/) database.
+This Docker image that runs MySQL, seeds and automatically backs up the database daily.

 MySQL and Cron are run via Supervisord.
 Cron runs a script that dumps the MySQL database into the /data/ folder, which you can mount onto the host filesystem.